CMSDAS@IIT Hyderabad 2025: Jets and MET Short Exercise

 From a list of particles one can form jets, an object to reconstruct the shower of particles produced from a quark or gluon.
 Each particle belonging to a jet is known as a constituent.
 Each has a 4-vector that can be used for further studies.
 This give us a more generalised picture: Almost everything becomes a jet: g/q/t/W/Z/H/PU

-We need a jet algorithm to collect the particles in a shower.
-This defines a Clustering Algorithm.
+We need a method to identify particles which may be the constituents of a jet.
+This is referred to as a Clustering Algorithm.
 A good jet algorithm is infrared and collinear safe.
 The set of hard jets should be unchanged by soft emission and collinear splitting.

 Jet Clustering Algorithms